healthcare, real-time monitoring, medical IoT, HIPAA compliance, HL7 FHIR, clinical analytics

 Compliance, Security, and Data Governance

 Audit trails must capture who accessed what data and when.
-Streaming platforms generate their own audit events, creating meta-streams that track data lineage, schema changes, and consumer access patterns.
+Streaming platforms generate their own audit events, creating meta-streams (streams about streams), dedicated Kafka topics that track data lineage, schema changes, and consumer access patterns.
 These audit streams feed compliance dashboards and support forensic investigation when breaches occur.
+For detailed implementation patterns for audit logging in streaming platforms, see Streaming Audit Logs.

 Here's an example of processing patient consent events in a streaming pipeline: